Task management pro-tips

 Recurring events (meetings) are best used when the work is an "appointment" and it has to happen at that time.

 For example, I have a daily recurring task to review my email but the time I do this changes each day based on my other obligations.
 If you have tasks that you need to do at a fixed time everyday or don't want that flexibility e.g. "pick up kids from school" or "morning journal" then you should create a recurring event in your underlying Outlook/Google calendar.
-Then, as you plan each day in Sunsama, you can just have those imported into your task list.
+Then, you can use the auto-sync feature to automatically import that event to your task list, or you can import the event as you plan each day in Sunsama.

 Managing the privacy of your tasks